mrk-i/hd-parts/README.md

 The script cannot be accessed directly without POST variables defined.
 List of parameters:

 id - model id

 part - part

 part_list - part list

 model - exact model name

-Each Post entry must match a database entry if not script will not return a parts microfiche.
+Each POST variable must match a database entry if not script will not return a parts microfiche.

-This is an url example with post parameters:
+This is an URL example with post parameters:

 http://hd-parts.org/microfiche.php?id=69&part=16&part_list=Transmission-gears&model=FLTC-1340-TOUR-GLIDE-CLASSIC-DB

+If you need any help with integration you can contact me by email: mrkson AT zoho.com